openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

         [SambaXP 2011](http://www.samba.xp.de/index.php?id=14)
       **

-The Samba eXPerience 2011 in Göttingen, Germany is the 10th(!) international [Samba](http://samba.org/) conference for users and developers.
+The Samba eXPerience 2011 in GÃ¶ttingen, Germany is the 10th(!) international [Samba](http://samba.org/) conference for users and developers.
 Meet the Samba
         Team and discuss requirements, new features and get an update on current developments!
 The conference is organized by [SerNet](http://www.sernet.de/).

-**May 9th - 11th, 2011 - Hotel Freizeit In Göttingen -
+**May 9th - 11th, 2011 - Hotel Freizeit In GÃ¶ttingen -
           Germany** (...)

 ### Reports